-This Multimodal Multi-Year Improvement Program includes new projects and multimodal programs enacted that summer through three primary pieces of legislation: Rebuild Illinois (House Bill 62), Bond Authorization (House Bill 142) and the Transportation Funding Protection Act (Senate Bill 1939).
+This Multimodal Multi-Year Improvement Program includes new projects and multimodal programs enacted that summer through three primary pieces of legislation: Rebuild Illinois (House Bill 0062), Bond Authorization (House Bill 142) and the Transportation Funding Protection Act (Senate Bill 1939).
 This new legislation significantly increased state funding for multimodal transportation programs.

-In addition, the 2022 Illinois Competitive Freight Program, which seeks to improve freight efficiency and mobility throughout Illinois by advancing the vision and goals of the 2023 Illinois State Freight Plan, awarded projects in March 2023.
+In addition, the 2022 Illinois Competitive Freight Program, which seeks to improve freight efficiency and mobility throughout Illinois by advancing the vision and goals of the draft 2022 Illinois State Freight Plan, awarded projects in March of 2023.
 Nearly \$200 million was awarded, with approximately 24.9% (\$49.8 million) focused on multimodal projects.

 Transportation plays a vital role in the economic prosperity of Illinois.
-Transit and paratransit services are crucial to our ability to provide access to jobs, medical care, education and activities throughout urban, suburban and rural communities.
+Transit and paratransit services are crucial to our ability to provide access to jobs, medical care, education, and activities throughout urban, suburban, and rural communities.
 Rail, air and marine services move people and goods into and throughout Illinois, connecting communities and keeping the state's economy humming.

-Funding for marine, air, rail and transit is sourced from federal, state, local and industry sources.
-In recent history, Illinois' ability to continue its support of much-needed funding has been limited.
-However, past and recent legislation increased state funding for multimodal programs by nearly \$1 billion in this six-year Multimodal MYP (2025-2030).
+Funding for transit, rail, air and marine transportation is sourced from federal, state, local and industry sources.
+In recent years, Illinois' ability to continue its support of much-needed funding has been limited.
+However, past and recent legislation increased state funding for multimodal programs by nearly \$1 billion in this six-year Multimodal MYP (2024-2029).

-Many transit projects are typically programmed locally on a continuous basis and are often not included in the Multimodal MYP.
-Links to all of the transit agencies' websites, as well as any federal and state funding contributions to transit capital programming to allow for determining local projects, are included in the transit section.
-Transit projects funded through the Rebuild Illinois capital plan are captured in the transit section of this MYP along with total formula funding amounts for the 2025-2030 program years.

-Most of the proposed funding for the combination of rail, air and marine projects is derived from state sources, at 48.5%.
-Federal funding sources make up 39.6% of total funding, with local sources funding 8.7% of the 2025-2030 total.
-(An additional 3.1% is projected from private sources, mostly for projects within the Chicago Region Environmental and Transportation Efficiency Program rail program in the Chicago area, but for a couple marine projects as well.)
+Transit projects are typically programmed locally on a continuous basis and are often not included in the Multimodal MYP.
+Links to all of the transit agencies' websites and the Metropolitan Planning Organization's transportation improvement programs, as well as any federal and state funding contributions to transit capital programming to allow for determining local projects, are included in the transit section.
+Transit projects funded through the Rebuild Illinois capital plan are captured in the transit section of this MYP along with total funding amounts for the 2024-2029 program years.
+Most of the proposed funding for rail, air and marine projects is derived from state sources, at 50%.
+Federal funding sources make up 36% of total funding, with local sources funding 10% of the 2024-2029 total.
+(An additional 4% is projected from private sources, strictly for projects within the Chicago Region Environmental and Transportation Efficiency Program rail program in the Chicago area.)

-Rail, air, and marine projects proposed in the 2025-2030 Multimodal MYP range in scope from the construction of highspeed rail infrastructure between St. Louis and Chicago to the upgrade of a public airport infrastructure improvements and support of public ports throughout the state.
-The total combined count of these projects within the Multimodal MYP is 328.
-Of these, 7% are railroad, 85% are airport and 8% are marine transportation projects.
+Rail, air and marine projects proposed in the 2024-2029 Multimodal MYP range in scope from the construction of high-speed rail infrastructure between St. Louis and Chicago to the upgrade of a municipal airport's fueling facilities and support of the Cairo Port Terminal Development Project.
+The total combined count of these projects within the Multimodal MYP is 392.
+Of these, 7% are railroad, 85% are airport and 8% are marine.